Ed-Fi-Alliance-OSS/Project-Tanager/FAQ.md

 ## Q: Will integrations built for the ODS/API continue to work with the new system?

 The Data Management Service will be a fully compatible Ed-Fi API implementation.
-Client applications that interact with the REST API will continue to work.
+Client applications that interact with the REST API will continue to work*.

 The backend data store will be very different from the ODS/API.
 Existing database integrations will not be able to work directly with the core set of